Ramya Krishnan

 Ramya Krishnan (born 15 September 1970), also credited as Ramya Krishna, is an Indian actress known predominantly for her work in Telugu and Tamil films, along with appearances in Kannada, Malayalam and Hindi films.

 Early life

-Ramya was born on 15 September 1970 in Madras (present-day Chennai) to a Telugu father.
+Ramya was born on 15 September 1970 in Madras (present-day Chennai), Tamil Nadu to a Telugu father.
 She is the niece of Tamil film actor and former Member of Parliament, Rajya Sabha Cho Ramaswamy.

 Film career

 Debut and early struggles (1984–1988)

 She started her acting career with the Malayalam film Neram Pularumbol.
 Although this was the first movie where she acted, it had a delayed release in 1986.
 Her first release was Vellai Manasu in 1985, a Tamil movie opposite Y. G. Mahendra.
 Her first Telugu film was Bhalae Mithrulu (1986).
 Then she went on to play supporting roles in Tamil films which include Padikkadavan (1985) starring Rajinikanth where she was given a uncredited role and Per Sollum Pillai (1987) starring Kamal Haasan.
 In Telugu, she starred with Rajendra Prasad in Madana Gopaludu (1987), Bhama Kalapam (1988), Asthulu Anthasthulu (1988) and Bava Marudula Saval (1988).
 She worked in Malayalam films such as Orkkappurathu, Aryan and Anuragi with Mohanlal.
 She enjoyed success in Kannada movies as well.
 One of her earlier roles as heroine was in Krishna Rukmini opposite superstar Vishnuvardhan.
 She played a small role in the Hindi film Dayavan that starred veteran actor Vinod Khanna.